jamescherti/stripspace.el/README.md

 Beyond removing trailing whitespace, **stripspace** also:

-* Restores the cursor column on the current line
+* Restores the cursor column on the current line.
+(Including spaces before the cursor.
+This ensures a consistent editing experience and prevents unintended cursor movement when saving a buffer after removing trailing whitespace)
-* Normalizes indentation by converting leading tabs to spaces or leading spaces to tabs, without modifying tabs or spaces within the text (disabled by default)
+* Disabled by default: Normalizes indentation by converting leading tabs to spaces or leading spaces to tabs, without modifying tabs or spaces within the text.
-* Can restrict trailing whitespace deletion to buffers that were initially clean (disabled by default)
+* Disabled by default: Can restrict trailing whitespace deletion to buffers that were initially clean.

 ### What are the differences between stripspace and ws-butler?